chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 }
 ```

-The ChiselStrike runtime picks up this entity definition in the `models` directory and automatically does the necessary adjustments to the underlying backing datastore so that the entity can be persisted.
+The ChiselStrike runtime picks up this entity definition in the `models` directory and automatically makes the necessary adjustments to the underlying backing datastore so that the entity can be persisted.

 ## Persisting Entities

 The `ChiselEntity` base class that our `User` entity extends provides a `save()` method, which you can use to persist your entity.

-We can, for example, write the following endpoint that takes input as JSON, builds a `User` entity, and persists it with the `save()` method as follows:
+Here is an example of an endpoint that takes input as JSON and saves a User to the datastore:

 ```typescript title="endpoints/create.ts"
 import { responseFromJson } from "@chiselstrike/api"